vasilakisfil/Introspected-REST/README.md

 > induces evolvable (loose coupling) via late binding of application transitions

-### Requirements from a modern REST API
+## Requirements from a modern REST API
 In 2017 we have been using networked APIs that now we essentially have to provide an ORM to the client over the HTTP (or any other protocol).
-A modern API should provide at least:
+We feel that a modern API should at least provide the following features.

 ##### Sparse fields (collection/resource)
 The client needs to be able to ask and get specific attributes of the resource representation.